Shimmy-App/.github/profile/README.md

 <div align="center">
   <img src="./Shm.png" alt="Shimmy Logo" width="300"/>
   <h1>👋 Welcome to Shimmy! 👋</h1>
-  <p>Your purpose-driven social media journey begins here.</p>
+  Your purpose-driven social media journey begins here.

   ---

-  <p>At Shimmy, we are passionately building a unique digital space where **meaningful connections** and **purposeful content** thrive.
-We are absolutely thrilled to welcome you to our mission to redefine what social media can be.</p>
+  At Shimmy, we are passionately building a unique digital space where **meaningful connections** and **purposeful content** thrive.
+We are absolutely thrilled to welcome you to our mission to redefine what social media can be.

   <h2>🚀 Get Started with Shimmy</h2>